Leroy Matthiesen: Early life

 Leroy Matthiesen was born June 11, 1921, in Olfen, an unincorporated community in Runnels County, Texas.
 He grew up on a cotton farm.
+Deciding to become a priest, he attended the Pontifical College Josephinum in Worthington, Ohio.

 Priesthood

-Matthiesen was ordained a priest by Cardinal Amleto Cicognani for the Diocese of Amarillo on March 10, 1946.
+Matthiesen was ordained a priest at the Josephinum by Cardinal Amleto Cicognani for the Diocese of Amarillo on March 10, 1946.
 After receiving a Master of Journalism degree in 1948, Matthiesen was appointed editor of the diocesan newspaper The West Texas Catholic.
 The paper featured his column “Wise and Otherwise” until 1998.

 In 1954, Matthiesen was appointed the founding pastor of St. Laurence Parish in Amarillo.
 In 1961. he received a Master of School Administration degree and in 1962 was appointed rector of St. Lucian's Preparatory Seminary in Amarillo.

 Matthiesen was awarded a Doctor of Journalism degree in 1961, and in 1968 was named principal of Alamo Catholic High School.
 During this period, he also served for nine years as pastor of St. Francis Parish in Amarillo.

 Bishop of Amarillo

-On May 30, 1980, Pope Paul II appointed Matthiesen as bishop of the Diocese of Amarillo.
-He was consecrated on May 30, 1980. by Archbishop Patrick Flores.
+On May 30, 1980, Pope John Paul II appointed Matthiesen as bishop of Amarillo.
+He was consecrated on May 30, 1980, at the Amarillo Civic Center by Archbishop Patrick Flores.
 Matthiesen received the Isaac Hecker Award for Social Justice in 1984.
 In September 1981, in protest of the assembly of the neutron bomb at a facility in Pantex, Texas, Matthiesen called for workers there to resign their jobs in protest.
 None were reported to have obeyed his call.
 He remarked: I'm no rabble rouser.
 On the whole I accomplished what I wanted to by bringing an issue to the consciousness of people.
 It's amazing how people have begun to live with the unlivable.In 1992, Matthiessen called for a stay of execution for Johnny Frank Garrett, a Texas man convicted of raping and murdering 76 year-old Sister Tadea Benz at an Amarillo convent.
 Garrett was executed on February 12, 1992.

 Matthiesen admitted eight priests into the Diocese of Amarillo after they had undergone treatment following accusations of sexual impropriety.
-His most controversial priest assignments are John Salazar and Ed Graff.
-Both of these priests were known to be serious sexual abusers and Matthiesen was warned not to assign them to parishes by other Church officials.
+His most controversial priest assignments were Reverend Orville Blum, whom Mattheisen appointed as principal of Alamo Catholic High School in Amarillo and pastor of Sacred Heart Parish in Amarillo.
+In addition, Reverends John Salazar-Jimenez and Ed Graff were admitted into the diocese by Matthiesen.
+Both of these priests were known to be serious sexual abusers and Matthiesen was warned not to assign them to parishes by other Catholic officials.